 A day in a Disney Park can be very long and very exhausting.
 You definitely don’t want to spend 12 hours in uncomfortable shoes (e.g. high heels) or get your luxurious branded outfit worn out!
 You will definitely see some overly fashionable couples in the park, but remember, not everyone can rock the look and keep their cool like them.
 Perhaps wearing your most comfortable pair of sneakers will allow you to visit more attractions and have more fun.

 If you can read Japanese, this can be a lifesaver!
-All it takes is a few minutes to download and install the official Tokyo Disney Resort app that is available for free (Japanese only).
+All it takes is a few minutes to download and install the official Tokyo Disney Resort app that is only available in Japanese.
 However, note that the application can only be downloaded after you set the location of your app store to Japan.
 Once installed, you will be able to check the schedules of shows and apply for the seat lottery.
 (Seats at some parades and shows in Tokyo Disneyland and DisneySea are only available through random picking or “lottery.”)
 With the help of this app, you can plan your visit accordingly.

 Kill time while waiting in a long attraction queue by snacking on Disney’s special popcorn flavors!
 Popcorn kiosks of basic flavors such as caramel, honey, and salt are largely available throughout the parks.
 You can also decide to be a bit adventurous and go for the soy sauce & butter or the curry flavor.